 exploring self-realization, sacred personhood, and full humanity

-the interplay of habit and creativity in nature as an "unfolding," the literal meaning of "evolution"; a vector, a force with a direction, leading us to a progressively-manifesting, non-static cosmos, one of perpetual becoming rather than being
+the interplay of habit and creativity in nature as an "unfolding," the literal meaning of "evolution," speaking to "hidden blueprints"; a vector, a force with a direction, leading us to a progressively-manifesting, non-static cosmos, one of perpetual becoming rather than being

 return to "Evolution" main-page

 "To suppose the eye with all its inimitable contrivances for adjusting the focus to different distances, for admitting different amounts of light, and for the correction of spherical and chromatic aberration, could have been formed by natural selection, seems, I freely confess, absurd in the highest degree.”
 Charles Darwin, The Origin Of Species, 1859

 “… the thought of the eye made me cold all over."
 Charles Darwin, letter to Asa Gray, 1860

 Over fifty years ago, to satisfy a high school English-class assignment, I spoke before my fellow senior students on the controversial subject of biological evolution.

 Armed with tantalizing anti-evolution information secured from a Biblical-Creationist church, like a severe and humorless Old Testament prophet, I mounted the lectern with an air authority and stern-mindedness.
 Later, in college public-speaking classes, as I recount elsewhere, I would suffer extreme stage fright, sometimes, freezing up so violently that I’d have to sit down before I fell down.
 But not on this day of my evolution speech; on that day, I was a boy on fire with his message.